Skip to main content

 Park History

-Restinga de Jurubatiba National Park was created by Law No. 9.766 on January 8, 1998, in recognition of the exceptional ecological value and rarity of restinga ecosystems, most of which have been destroyed along Brazil's coast.
-The park was the first protected area in Brazil established specifically to conserve restinga.
-ICMBio administers the park, which operates a research station that has supported numerous scientific studies on restinga ecology, lagoon biology, and sea turtle nesting.
+Restinga de Jurubatiba National Park was created on April 29, 1998, by federal decree, in recognition of the exceptional ecological value and rarity of restinga ecosystems, most of which have been destroyed along Brazil's coast.
+[1] The park was the first protected area in Brazil established specifically to conserve a pure restinga ecosystem as a national park.
+ICMBio administers the park, which operates a long-term ecological research program (Programa de Pesquisas Ecológicas de Longa Duraç��o) that has supported numerous scientific studies on restinga ecology, lagoon biology, and sea turtle nesting.
 The park's proximity to Rio de Janeiro and its research infrastructure make it one of the better-studied protected areas in Brazil.

 Major Trails And Attractions